grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Not only factories

 Throughout this section, we have used a factory as our role model, but the approach of obtaining a recipient in response to a message is wider than that.
-Other types of objects that fall into this category include: repositories, caches, builders and collections.  [[I suggest to add quick explantions and references to these new presented important concepts]]
+Other types of objects that fall into this category include, among others: [repositories](http://martinfowler.com/eaaCatalog/repository.html), [caches](http://en.wikipedia.org/wiki/Cache_(computing)), [builders](http://www.blackwasp.co.uk/Builder.aspx), collections[^collectionsremark].
+While they are all important topics (which you can look up on the web if you like), they are not required to progress through this chapter so I won't go in depth on them.

 ### Register a recipient with already created sender